semihsalihoglu-uw/cs848-fall-2024/README.md

 There are three deliverables of your project, 1) a presentation in the last seminar; 2) a 6-page paper; and 3) the source code of your project with instructions to run your code.
 The deadline for the paper and the code will be determined later.
-+ Project Presentation: 15 minute long presentation, similar to your paper presentations and if appropriate a demo
++ Project Presentation: 15 minute long presentation, similar to your paper presentations and if appropriate a demo, in the last seminar.
 + Project Paper: The project papers will be 6 pages.
 You can have extra pages for the references.
 They will be written in the two-column ACM proceedings format, using one of the ACM SIG Proceedings Templates.
 + Project Source Code: Please put your source code into github and include a link in your project writeup.
 On the github page, please document exactly how to run your source code.

+The deadline for delivering the your project paper and source codes will be anounced later.
+In addition by the 3rd week's seminar, everyone will submit a 1-page project proposal describing the scope of the project.
+Every project should be done by 1 person.
+You can make a case for pairing up, but your case needs to be strong.

 ## Project Ideas
-Here are a few project ideas.
+Here are several project ideas.
 You are welcome to come up with your own project ideas:
 - Building a sophisticated-enough application using an RDF, Datalog, or property graph database.
 This can be building a question and answering system that uses LLMs and RAG, a Datalog application, e.g., one that does declarative networking as in these projects: [1](https://dl.acm.org/doi/pdf/10.1145/1592761.1592785) or [2](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2009/EECS-2009-173.pdf).